JohnCarol/forex_app/README.md

 5. Create a folder in you htdocs folder called forex-app"
 6. Download and Unzip the contents of the forex-app.zip file into the forex-app directory
+7. Open forex-app\application\config\database.php and set your DB credentials as necessary